Wheelsaway Logo

 How much can you make?

-On average, scrap cars in the U.S. sell between $100-$500 per ton, and if the vehicle is larger, you can expect a bigger payout.
+On average, scrap cars in the U.S. sell between $100-$500 per ton.
+If the vehicle is larger, you can expect a bigger payout.

-There’s no need to calculate the value yourself – we can give you an instant quote based on current metal prices in the U.S!
+Brokers like Wheelsaway can help give you an instant quote based on current metal prices in the U.S – no negotiation required!

 How Do You Calculate Scrap Car Prices?